jorgoose/pokemon-classification/README.md

 ## Step 4: Explore the dataset

 #### 4.1: Display the class names within the dataset.
-Each class is associated with a unique Pokemon, represented by it's Pokedex number.
+Each class is associated with a unique Pokemon, represented by its Pokedex number.

 Note: Variants of specific Pokemon are denoted with their Pokedex number and a brief label for the variant.\
 An example of this is Blastoise.
 Class '9' represents Blastoise's base form, while '9-mega' represents Mega Blastoise